 A group from our church had "adopted" a family from the Congo, soon to arrive in America.
 While setting up this family's apartment in preparation for their arrival, I spoke with the neighbors - another Congolese family of refugees.

 The older woman of the home didn't speak English.
 She bore scars that spoke of her war-torn history.
 Her son used crutches to walk due to his disfigured leg.
 But it was more than their external reality that moved me.
 Her internal beauty and grace moved me.

-Through World Relief of High Point, North Carolina, I get to meet many refugee men and women like her - people who have come to America with amazing gifts but not many resources or ways to share them.
+Through World Relief Triad, I get to meet many survivors of human trafficking and refugee men and women like her - people who have come to America with amazing gifts but not many resources or ways to share them.

 We at Anchor of Hope Box give these gifted artisans an opportunity to share their talents and stories.
 We hire these individuals to make beautiful products and then sell their items to you through our monthly subscription box.

 When I approached our first artisan, something unexpected happened.
 Something arose in that room when I offered her an opportunity to share her talents.
 Hope arose.

 When you partner with us, you help give hope and sustainability to men and women coming out of desperate situations.
 You help give dignity and healing to souls that may have been harmed by circumstance.
 You join a movement of change - one artisan, one family, one box at a time.